 Frequently Asked Questions

-Can ‘hermosa’ be used to describe men?
+Can ‘hermosa’ be used to describe a child?

-Is ‘hermosa’ a stronger compliment than ‘bonita’?
+Is ‘hermosa’ a strong compliment?

 Sabrina